How and Why Should You Soak Garlic Before Planting?

 Introducing such toxins to your land could have a long-term, possibly decades-long impact.

-Soaking before planting is a dependable strategy to give your garden a head start with many types of seed, especially those that are sluggish to sprout.
+Soaking before planting is a reliable strategy to give your garden a head start with many types of seeds, especially those that are sluggish to sprout.

 Most seeds are encased in a strong seed coat that is relatively moisture resistant.
 This stops them from sprouting early while the weather is still frigid in nature.